justrunme/gitops-duel-argocd-vs-flux/README.md

 ## ✨ Key Features

 *   **Side-by-Side Comparison:** Deploy and manage applications using both ArgoCD and Flux within the same Kubernetes cluster.
-*   **Unified Helm Chart Management:** Transitioned all sample application deployments to Helm charts, demonstrating a consistent approach across both GitOps tools.
+*   **Unified Helm Chart Management:** All sample application deployments are now consistently managed via Helm charts, demonstrating a unified approach across both GitOps tools.
-*   **Comprehensive CI/CD Pipeline:** A robust GitHub Actions workflow that automates:
+*   **Robust CI/CD Pipeline (GitHub Actions):** A single, consolidated GitHub Actions workflow automates:
     *   KinD cluster provisioning.
     *   Deployment of ArgoCD, Flux, and all sample applications.
     *   Building and deploying a custom UI for manifest comparison.
-    *   **Automated Error Simulation:** Tests the self-healing capabilities of ArgoCD and Flux by intentionally introducing discrepancies (e.g., deleting deployments, scaling replicas to zero) and verifying their recovery.
+    *   **Automated Error Simulation:** Intentionally introduces discrepancies (e.g., deleting deployments, scaling replicas to zero) to rigorously test and verify the self-healing capabilities of ArgoCD and Flux.
-    *   **Detailed Access Information:** Provides clear instructions and commands to access Grafana dashboards, the custom UI, and ArgoCD UI after a successful CI run.
+    *   **Detailed Access Information:** Provides clear instructions and commands to access Grafana dashboards, the custom UI, and ArgoCD UI after a successful CI run, including dynamic password retrieval.
 *   **Visual Monitoring with Grafana:** Integrated Grafana dashboards for both ArgoCD and Flux, allowing real-time monitoring of sync/suspend errors, reconciliation times, and overall system health.
 *   **Custom UI for Manifest Comparison:** A simple web application built with React and Tailwind CSS that:
     *   Lists all applications managed by ArgoCD and Flux.